chronobyte-71/chronobyte-71/README.md

 # I'm Fabrício Kehl

-A Redteam enthusiast, currently pursuing a postgraduate degree in cybersecurity.
+A Redteam enthusiast, currently pursuing a postgraduate diploma in cybersecurity.
 Focused on improving my knowledge of networks and cybersecurity to progress towards offensive security.

 ## About me